Parents concerned over ‘segregated’ roller rink event

 But the superintendent of a high school just four miles down the road, Wyoming Public Schools, called the roller rink out for not inviting his school.

-In a statement to News 8, Superintendent Craig Hoekstra said his district “has a long history of supporting and spending valuable resources at Tarry Hall Roller Rink.”
+In a statement, Superintendent Craig Hoekstra said his district “has a long history of supporting and spending valuable resources at Tarry Hall Roller Rink.”

 “We have hosted school skating parties and Team 21 events at the facility for many years.
 When our scholars asked, in advance, to participate in the Tarry Hall Roller Rink Homecoming event, they were denied,” Hoekstra wrote in the statement.
 “I have reached out to Tarry Hall Roller Rink and am awaiting a return call to better understand why our community was not included in this event but has been accepted in the past when we have hosted private events.
 Their unwillingness to provide clarity and engage in a conversation is highly disappointing and the optics of the situation are divisive versus bringing youth from different areas across the community together.”